frenck/spook/documentation/integrations/blueprint.md

 When you import a {term}`blueprint <blueprint>`, Home Assistant writes down where it came from.
 Nothing ever looks at that address again.
 The blueprint's author can fix a bug in it a week later and you would have no way of knowing, short of opening the forum topic and reading the YAML yourself.

 Spook gives every one of those blueprints an update entity.
-It follows the address the blueprint came in with, once a day, and tells you when what is there no longer matches what you have.
+It follows the address the blueprint came in with, roughly once a day, and tells you when what is there no longer matches what you have.
+Roughly, because each round picks its own moment for the next one somewhere in the following few hours: a fixed hour would have every installation that restarted after the same release knocking on the community forum together, every day, for ever.
 Pressing install fetches it again and writes it over the copy you have, exactly as Home Assistant's own re-import button does, and reloads every {term}`automation <automation>` and {term}`script <script>` using it.

 Only blueprints that came from a URL get one.
 A blueprint you wrote yourself has no source to check against, and the three example blueprints Home Assistant lays down for you are left alone as well: they point at Home Assistant's development branch, which is not the version you are running.